 An easy boho crochet summer cardigan pattern – the Ariel Cardigan – is now a free crochet pattern on the blog.
-Read about my inspiration, the yarn and the easy lace construction or scroll down for the free version.
+Read about my inspiration, the yarn and the easy lace construction or scroll down for the free summer cardigan pattern.

 No time right now?
-Pin this easy summer cardigan crochet pattern for later!
+Pin this easy scrochet summer cardigan pattern for later!

 The Ariel boho crochet summer cardigan is an easy light and airy summer cardigan.
 Wear it over a tank top with simple jeans, it instantly uplifts your outfit.
 Long with lots of drape, it’s perfect for a summer stroll on the beach.